onlyuser/NatLang/README.md

 -----------

 * Only supports English.
-* Only supports active voice statements in the present, present progressive, or past tense (for now).
+* Only supports present, present progressive, or past tense statements in the active voice.
-* Since WordNet doesn't provide POS look-up for inflected verb forms and mechanical words such as prepositions, this results in lots of hard-coded POS definitions in the lexer.
+* WordNet doesn't provide POS look-up for inflected verb forms and mechanical words such as prepositions, leading to a reliance on hard-coded POS definitions in the lexer.
-* Slow for long sentences.
-Brute force algorithm tries all possibilities.
-Go figure.
+* Brute force algorithm tries all possibilities.
+This is slow for long sentences.
-* BNF rules may be suitable for constituent-based phrase structure grammars, but are definitely a poor fit for non-local dependencies.
+* BNF rules are suitable for specifying constituent-based phrase structure grammars, but a poor fit for expressing non-local dependencies.

 Make targets
 ------------